dilantha000/AssurityProject/README.md

 ## How to run

-- Run <> as a testNG (Go to src/test/java then right right click on ValidateAcceptanceCriteria.java and Run As Test NG test
+- Run <> as a testNG (Go to src/test/java then right right click on ValidateAcceptanceCriteria.java and Run As Test NG test)
-- Generate testNG xml
+- Right click on testing.xml and Run as TestNG Suite